 Fistula Repair – This includes the repair of fistulas between the mouth and the sinus cavity.

 Platelet rich fibrin application is now widely used to expedite the post-procedure healing process and is completely safe.
 Since the blood used will come from the patient’s own body, disease transmission is not a factor.
 Almpost all patients report a much greater degree of comfort immediately after their procedure.
 There are also several more distinct advantages of PRF:

 Lower Infection Risk – PRF is used thickly on the wound by the dentist and it helps to seal wound away from infectious agents, lowering the risk of problems.

 Accelerated Healing – The saturation of the wound with PRF helps increase tissue synthesis due to its growth factors, and this in turn results in faster tissue regeneration.
 Speedier healing decreases the risk of later infections, complications, and discomfort.

 Safety and Convenience – Disease transmission is non-issue since the blood is harvested from the patient’s own blood supply.
 The amount of blood needed is small and can be collected during a routine outpatient procedure.

 What does platelet rich fibrin treatment involve?

-The dentist will initially assess if your candidate for PRF treatment.
-Patients with blood clotting disorders will be unable to take advantage of this treatment.
+The dentist will initially assess if you are a candidate for PRF treatment.
 A small (about 2 oz) sample of your blood will be collected during a scheduled outpatient treatment.
-The blood will be placed into a centrifuge to separate the fibrin from the red blood cells.
-A second centrifuge will be used to concentrate the platelets which contain the growth factor.

 If you have any questions about treatment with platelet rich fibrin or would like to find out if you are a candidate and can benefit from this treatment, please contact our office today to schedule an appointment.